 Understanding Workforce Risk: Ask The Experts

 Risks associated with fraud, bribery, and corruption have always been present.
 Unfortunately, the risks have only increased and the pressure to take preventative measures is rising.
-Where do you start?
-Well, that depends on what you are doing today.
+International Fraud Awareness Week presents an opportunity to ask critical questions.

 Experts Stephen Martin, Partner, and Jamen Tyler, Managing Director, at global advisory firm StoneTurn, sat down with us to answer the most frequently asked questions we receive.
 We talk about where to focus, how the pandemic has shifted priorities, and the most common mistakes you want to avoid.